Jesus Turning Water Into Wine: A Bible Story About God’s Abundance

 Why was this Jesus’ first miracle?

 We don’t know for certain, and there’s probably more than one answer.
 Part of it may be timing: His mother asked Him to help with a need, and He wanted to honor her request.
 The setting itself might have been intentional.
-Jesus didn’t debut His power during a crisis; He did it at a wedding, quietly and with abundance.
+Jesus didn’t debut His power during a crisis; He did it at a wedding, with generosity and abundance.
 It’s also striking how few people even realized what happened.
 The servants saw it, the disciples connected the dots, but most people just enjoyed the wine.

 Did Jesus actually create alcoholic wine?